oroinc/documentation/user/back-office/getting-started/information-management/export.rst

 2. Click **Export** on the top right.

-.. hint:: You may receive the following warning message which notifies you about the limits for the number of columns that can be exported.
+.. hint:: You may receive the following warning message, which notifies you about the limits for the number of columns that can be exported.
 Such warning can be displayed on the listing page of any exportable entity.

             +------------------------------------------------------------------------------------------------------------------------------+
             | It appears that the number of fields stored as columns in the X table (the fields that are relations or that have ever been  |